pgazmuri/GPTReactor/README.md

 ## Orchestrator Script

 The `cg_orchestrate_update.py` script in GPTReactor coordinates changes across multiple files.
-It first builds a prompt for the GPT model using various inputs such as a screenshot (optional), a comp (UI mockup) path (optional), a user request, and typescript build output.
+It first builds a prompt for the GPT model using various inputs such as a --screenshot_url (optional), a --comp_path (UI mockup - optional), a --user_request, and typescript build output of the current web-app code base.
 The prompt is then sent to the GPT model, which returns a set of instructions.
 These instructions are parsed and filtered to extract the commands provided by the GPT model.
-These commands, once confirmed by the user, are then executed to perform the necessary updates to the files (pass --skip_confirm if you wish).
-If you do not provide a screenshot_url or comp_path, the vision model will not be used.
+These commands, once confirmed by the user, are then executed to perform the necessary updates to the files (pass --skip_confirm if you wish to skip confirmation).
+If you do not provide a --screenshot_url or --comp_path, the vision model will not be used.

 If there are any errors in the typescript build output after the command execution, the script builds a new orchestrator prompt that includes a request to fix the errors.
 This prompt is sent to the GPT model, which returns a set of instructions to fix the errors.